 Building a website

-If your focus is on building an informative website, design and content management functionality are going to be a priority – and this being the case, Squarespace is the obvious choice out of the two products discussed here.
+If your focus is on building an informative website, design and content management functionality are going to be a priority – and this being the case, it's fair to say that Squarespace is the obvious choice out of the two products discussed here.
 Its templates are excellent; its CMS is intuitive and easy to use; its photo editing and displaying tools are superb; and its blogging features are strong.

 There are two versions of Squarespace to consider: the 'normal' version, used by the vast majority of Squarespace customers, and the developer's platform, which is used by agencies and developers.
-(The latter is the version to use if you intend on customising Squarespace very extensively, but you need to be familiar with coding).
+(The latter is the version to use if you intend on customising Squarespace very extensively, but, as the name suggests, you need to be familiar with web development and coding in order to use it).

 In this article I'm focussing on the standard version of Squarespace; and it's probably fair to say that whilst it provides a fairly powerful bunch of tools for presenting web content in an attractive manner, it is suited to working on fairly simple sites only.

-Firstly, navigation is effectively limited to two levels; arguably one, in fact, as when you create a 'parent' folder containing sub-pages, the 'parent' is not actually clickable.
+Firstly, navigation is effectively limited to two levels; arguably one, in fact, as when you create a 'parent' page containing sub-pages, you can't actually view the parent page (clicking on it will just reveal the folder of sub pages).

 Secondly, whilst you can edit basic aspects of the templates (colours and typefaces etc.), you are generally going to be stuck with whatever Squarespace decides looks best.
 Despite marketing themselves at ‘creatives’, Squarespace don’t really encourage particularly creative use of their templates – in most cases, you're dealing with a 'walled garden' in which everything is locked down pretty tightly (and if you try to get around this by adding your own lines of CSS to your template, Squarespace support are a bit hesitant in providing support).